Car Accident Lawyer Jonesboro GA

 Unfortunately, statistics in the United States far surpass other countries in terms of distracted driving.
 In this country, 69 percent of drivers admitted they used their cell phone while driving at some time during the previous month.
 This compares to 29 percent in the UK or 59 percent in Portugal.
 Distracted driving includes driving while using GPS, eating while driving, and the most prevalent use of all, cell phones for texting and talking.

 Texting by far is the biggest culprit, with over 150 billion texts sent and received in this country each year.
 Drivers under the age of 20, along with being regular texters, comprise 27 percent of drivers involved in fatal crashes caused by distracted driving.
-If you were involved in an accident and you were injured as a result of someone’s distracted driving, contact a car accident lawyer from Butler Law.
+If you were involved in an accident and you were injured as a result of someone’s distracted driving, contact a car accident lawyer from Butler Law Firm.
 Your Jonesboro GA lawyer can represent you in court and work to get the compensation and damages due you because of someone else’s carelessness.

 Why Texting While Driving is So Dangerous